vijay-kaushik/GCP-terraform-playbooks/README.md

 # GCP-terraform-playbooks
-This has the codes for creating GCP infra
+This branch has the working codes. once the testing is completed, it'll be merged to master manually.